IWSDevelopers/iws/README.txt

 The IntraWeb Services Project

-The IWS was initialted in 2011 and development begain in 2012.
+The IWS was initialted in 2011 and development began in 2012.
 It was designed to replace the existing backend system for IAESTE, and at the same time create a new public API, which others could use.